 - Rain jacket (with a hood) & rain pants: Rain gear because it’s bound to rain if you don’t have it.
 We cherry picked the days we climbed (somewhat) so we didn’t run into any poor weather, but both times came prepared for the worst.
 If you’re thinking an umbrella might work; you’re wrong.
 You’ll need your hands to help on the ascent and for your poles on the way down, plus it can get gusty on the mountain.
 We splurged on some nice rain gear last year during the rainy season, and have found out paying more is way worth it.
 We love our Outdoor Research Interstellar Jackets.
 They breathe fairy well, are extremely light weight, and have kept us nice and dry on many an occasion.
 Check out the mens version Here, and womens Here.

 - Hiking boots: Good ankle support is key here.
 The loose gravel can be brutal, particularly on the way down.
+We love our Salomon GTX boots, as they are not too heavy, but offer enough support to make us feel more comfortable on rocky terrain.

 - Hiking poles: We recommend two to help stabilize yourself (especially down the mountain).
 Never underestimate the benefits of a wide base of support.
 Although we love our Fuji souvenir hiking pole; we relied much more on our hiking poles.
 The souvenir stick took a seat in the side on my Osprey Backpack for the majority of the climb as I felt I was able to dig into the gravel better with poles.
-We use ones from Black Diamond that are light weight but very sturdy.
+We use ones from Black Diamond that are light weight, but very sturdy.
 They have come in handy many times on hikes where we have the kids on our backs and need to make sure we have extra stable footing.
 Check them out Here.

 - Hiking Backpack: One that has a hydration pak inside would be an added bonus!
 There is nothing worse than being dehydrated, so the easier it is to stay hydrated the better.
 Additionally, carry the water you plan to drink.
 I think a CamelBak (or similar) is key here as it makes hydration easy and packs well.
 There is no water available on the mountain to fill your bottles (unless you choose to purchase on the mountain).
 We love our Osprey’s Hiking Backpacks so much they made our Top 5 List for Traveling with Kids.